-In the lead up to the 2020 Queensland Amateur Strokeplay, Pacific Harbour Golf and Country club will be hosting their first annual Pacific Harbour Amateur.
+In the lead up to the 2020 Queensland Amateur Strokeplay, Pacific Harbour Golf and Country Club will be hosting their annual Pacific Harbour Amateur.
 Inviting the top amateurs from around to world to challenge in the new Pacific Harbour Championship.

-Held over 3 days in August 2010 the Pacific Harbour Open will be a prime opportunity for competitive amateurs to showcase their skills in a 54 hole Strokeplay event.
+Held over 3 days in August 2020, the Pacific Harbour Amateur will be a prime opportunity for competitive amateurs to showcase their skills in a 54 hole Strokeplay event.

 Dates: 17, 18, 19 August 2020